 Some examples of employee management solutions include:

-Time & Attendance — Time and Attendance system not only monitors employees’ working times, it also collects attendance information which companies can analyze to find better ways to increase productivity and reduce administration costs and time.
+— Time and Attendance system for hospitals or nursing homes not only monitors employees’ working times, it also collects attendance information which companies can analyze to find better ways to increase productivity and reduce administration costs and time.
 This includes accommodating various work rules and regulatory compliance, seamlessly working with different currencies, checking payroll, planning future work and running “what if” scenarios.

 This system is especially effective for identification verification, preventing employees from borrowing cards from each other to gain access to controlled areas, reducing time and attendance fraud and ‘buddy clocking’ where one employee clocks on or off for another.